-Arizona Correctional Industries (ACI) – a unique, self-funded, 40-year-old business within the Arizona Department of Corrections – works nearly 2,000 inmates at any given time.
+Arizona Correctional Industries (ACI) – a unique, self-funded, 30-year-old business within the Arizona Department of Corrections – provides “jobs” for 2,000 inmates any given day.
 Working in safe, positive work and learning environments, inmates gain skills that will help them secure employment upon their release — many in highly skilled trades.
 The compensation inmates earn at – what for many are – their first paid jobs, go toward savings for their release, room and board offsets, child support and restitution funds.

 Each year millions of dollars in “profits” generated from sales of ACI products and services go directly to Arizona’s General Fund helping to keep state taxes low.
 Taxpayers also benefit from more than $8 million in inmate compensation deductions that support Court Ordered Restitution, Victim’s Compensation Fund and more.
 Inmates who participate in ACI programs are 30% less likely to return to their previous life of crime, saving taxpayers millions more in future court and incarceration costs.

 Begun as a program to help rehabilitate prisoners, ACI today is a vibrant business creating Innovative Solutions for customers while helping inmates gain the job skills to lead Productive Lives.

 This website provides information about all the high-quality products created at our facilities throughout Arizona.
 As you’ll see, we offer standard and custom-designed products for business, institutional and home use: